 Although Strasbourg is the capital of the Alsace-Lorraine region, its sister city Colmar is a beautiful fairytale of a town.
-Canals lined on both sides with colorful half-timbered houses whose flower boxes overflow with flowers, lively cafés and wine bars to people watch, and belly-filling delicious food . . . you may just see Belle and Gaston at the next corner.
+Canals lined on both sides with colorful half-timbered houses whose flower boxes overflow with flowers, lively cafés and wine bars to people watch, and belly-filling delicious food . . . you may just see Belle and Gaston (of Beauty and the Beast fame) at the next corner.

 Most Beautiful Places in Colmar

 This neighborhood is the area crossed by the canals of the Lauch river.
 Get your camera out because photo opportunities abound, and you may even visit the area on a small boat.

 Book a flat-bottomed boat ride with Sweet Narcisse.
 The boat leaves from the Pont Saint Pierre every 15 minutes during the season.
 A charming way to discover Colmar.

 Quai de la Poissonnerie is the old fishmonger’s district, which was heavily destroyed during a fire in 1706.
 From 1978 to 1981, important renovation was undertaken to restore many of the half-timbered houses.

 The Quartier des Tanneurs, in the continuity of Little Venice, was where the tanners created leather goods, using the upper floors of the houses to dry out the skins.